 I’d finally like to list some poem titles that are intriguing, or surprising, or simply beautiful.
 Wallace Stevens’s ‘The Emperor of Ice Cream’ is one such, as is W.S.
 Graham’s ‘Clusters Travelling Out’, or James Fenton’s ‘The Ballad of the Shrieking Man’.

 And just to show poem titles needn’t always be short, I’ll give as my last example one of my favourites – James Wright’s inimitably titled ‘Depressed by a Book of Bad Poetry, I Walk Toward an Unused Pasture and Invite the Insects to Join Me.’
 It’s all there but it isn’t.

-Matthew Sweeney was born in Donegal and is now based in Cork, having previously been lived in Berlin, Timişoara and, for a long time, London.
-His latest poetry book is The Night Post – A New Selection (Salt, 2010).
-His previous books include Black Moon, (2007), Sanctuary (2004) and Selected Poems (2002), all published by Cape.
-Sweeney has also written poetry collections for children, including Up on the Roof – New and Selected Poems, published by Faber.
+Matthew Sweeney was born in Donegal and lived in Cork, Berlin, Timişoara and, for a long time, London.
+His books include The Night Post – A New Selection (Salt, 2010); and Black Moon, (2007), Sanctuary (2004) and Selected Poems (2002), all published by Cape.
+Sweeney also wrote poetry collections for children, including Up on the Roof – New and Selected Poems, published by Faber.
 Bilingual poetry selections came out in Germany and Holland in 2008, and ones are in preparation in Poland and Romania.
-He has been shortlisted for the T.S.
+He was shortlisted for the T.S.
 Eliot Prize, the Forward Prize, and has received a Cholmondeley Award and an Arts Council Writers’ Award.
-Sweeney has also co-edited several poetry anthologies and co-authored, Writing Poetry (Hodder), with John Hartley Williams.
+Sweeney also co-edited several poetry anthologies and co-authored, Writing Poetry (Hodder), with John Hartley Williams.

 Do you find writing tiltes difficult?
 Does the title come first when you write a poem, or do you write the poem and then add the title at the re-drafting stage?
 Do you have a favourite poem title?